 How to get started

 The next step is to figure out where you are now and create your financial profile.
 Take inventory of your assets including savings, investments and retirement accounts, liabilities such as debt and loans, insurance policies, tax returns and estate planning documents.
 Then take an analysis of your cash flow, or the amount of money going in and out of your household, which can be thought of as an income statement for a business.

-What we are trying to figure out is where you are, what you can do about it and what this means to your future goals and objectives, making a financial plan that works for you and identifying what is most important to you.
+What we are trying to figure out is where you are, what you can do about it and what this means to your future goals and objectives.

 How coordinated is your plan?

 When it comes to your financial plan, think of yourself as the CEO of a company.
 Just as the CEO’s goal is to keep the company in business, it’s your goal to keep your household profitable.
 To do so, the CEO would coordinate with the treasury team, risk management team, human resources and tax department; and in turn, you will want to coordinate and talk about your plan with your ‘team.’

 Your team includes your bank, investment professional, tax advisor, insurance professional, attorney or legal team and making sure you are getting the most out of your employer benefits.

 When you think about the bank relationship, they can serve as the foundation within your household and will help you achieve your future goals and objectives, especially when it comes to the management of your liabilities and cash.
 You will want to allow your bank to talk with the insurance professional and all members of your team so that everyone is aligned on your financial goals and everyone is working towards meeting your objectives and priorities.

 Once you have in plan in place, you want to integrate it into all planning strategies including:

 It’s paramount that you understand your current net worth, not only what it is and the composition of it but how to track it moving forward to ensure your assets are going up and liabilities are going down.
 This will also help you project future income and needs as they relate to the expenses that you have.